 When vascular disease goes undetected, it can lead to life-threatening medical events such as stroke.
-At the Institute for Surgical Excellence, our vascular surgeons use advanced diagnostic tests and a range of medical and surgical treatments.
+At Lehigh Valley Heart and Vascular Institute, our vascular surgeons use advanced diagnostic tests and a range of medical and surgical treatments.
 These tests and treatments allow us to effectively manage routine and complex vascular problems in new ways.

 We offer novel treatment options not widely available elsewhere, such as transcarotid artery revascularization (TCAR) to treat carotid artery occlusive disease.
 We also offer minimally invasive varicose veins treatment with excellent results.

-Vascular surgery at Lehigh Valley Institute for Surgical Excellence
+Vascular surgery at Lehigh Valley Heart and Vascular Institute

-When you choose the Institute for Surgical Excellence for vascular disease care, you benefit from our:
+When you choose the Heart and Vascular Institute for vascular disease care, you benefit from our:

 Institute model of care

-Your vascular surgeon may consult with other highly skilled specialists from Lehigh Valley Institute for Surgical Excellence and Lehigh Valley Heart Institute.
+Your vascular surgeon may consult with other highly skilled specialists from Lehigh Valley Heart and Vascular Institute.
 This institute approach provides unmatched surgical expertise and the latest diagnosis and treatment options from across our network.

 Advanced stroke care